Welcome to Keveral FarmWelcome to Keveral FarmWelcome to Keveral FarmWelcome to Keveral Farm

 There are different reasons why we each choose to live here, but our broad objectives are:

-• to provide a reasonable standard of accommodation;
+• to provide accommodation that is affordable and of a reasonable standard;

 • to provide a safe and secure living environment;

-• to manage the land according to organic standards.
+• to manage the land productively and for nature, according to organic standards.

 A Keveral visioning process in early 2019 concluded with this vision statement: